Flyingfish812/p2myth/docs/Ship/Vuxine.md

 [Click Here](https://gamefaqs.gamespot.com/iphone/193681-phoenix-ii/faqs/76704/ship-details-part-3#vuxine)

+## Comments

+- No2oMe: If its missiles could hit anything reliably, it wouldn’t be this trash.

 ## Trivia

 - Originally, its popularity was not that high, until its specialist mission became the dense Bullet Laser.